 Cell Phones, Smartwatches & Electronic Devices: The competition area is designated as a Cell-Free Zone.
-(An exception is made for coaches using the Chesscalate system.)
+(An exception is made for coaches to use electronic devices as a part of their official coaching responsibilities.)
 Other coaches and adults may not handle cell phones while in the competition area.
 All coaches and adults must have their ringers set to vibrate and must leave the competition area to use their phones.
 Students are required to turn their cell phones completely off and must not handle or view them while in the competition area.